GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_understanding_print_layout.md

 width: 750px
 name: en_30.30.2_print_layout_add_legend
 ---
-Adding a legend to the print layout
+Adding a legend to the print layout.
 ```

 In the __Item Properties__ panel, if you keep the __`Auto update`__ option checked, new layers added to your project will automatically be added to the legend but you cannot control them individually (rename if necessary, reorder or remove items).